rehive/docs-portal/content/platform/ledger/transactions.md

 weight: 2
 ---

-Transactions are the individual operations that affect the balances of accounts.
+Transactions are the individual operations that affect account balances.
 As such, transactions are a representation (or log) of changes to account balances.
 Every transaction can be either a debit or a credit.
 In simple terms debit transactions reduce an account’s balance and credit transactions increases an account’s balance.

 A transfer is a 2-step transaction where one user is debited and another is credited the same amount simultaneously.
 Transfers store the movement of funds between explictly defined accounts and are the predoeminate way transactions are handled in the Platform